 With each passing month, inflation just keeps rising — and so does personal debt.
-In 2021, household debt in the U.S. grew by $1 trillion.
+At the end of 2022, Americans’ total consumer debt was more than $16 trillion.
 Is becoming debt-free even possible in this economy?
 Financial experts say yes.
 Here are 10 easy yet effective habits they recommend.

 Use the Avalanche or Snowball Method

 Joe Buhrmann, a senior financial planning consultant at Fidelity’s eMoney Advisor, recommends choosing the debt payment method that motivates you the most.

 “The avalanche method targets the debt with the highest interest rate first and makes minimum payments on the rest,” he says.
 “Once that account is paid off, move on to the next highest interest rate.
 Financially speaking, this method will ensure you pay the least amount of interest.”